 - There is no limit on the number of participating teams for each school, and each team should consist of 2 – 4 students.

-- Each participating team needs to design a practical strategy or solution to improve campus life and achieve the goal of happy learning.
+- Each participating team needs to design a practical strategy or solution to solve food crisis and achieve the goal of zero hunger.
 The teams can consider the following areas:

 - The teams need to illustrate the current situation and problems (can include supporting analysed data), and propose how to improve through AI technology:

-- Primary school division: design and present the strategies/ solutions using Minecraft: Education Edition, it is optional to add Microsoft Azure AI APIs in the Minecraft.
+- Minecraft Education Division: design and present the strategies/ solutions using Minecraft: Education Edition, it is optional to add Microsoft Azure AI APIs in the Minecraft.

-- Junior and Senior Secondary School Division: design an app made with at least one Microsoft Azure AI capability embedded to demonstrate the strategies/solutions
+- AI Application Design Division: design a prototype made with at least one Microsoft Azure AI capability embedded to demonstrate the strategies/solutions

-- Please refer HERE (link to requirement) for the submission requirement
+- Please refer HERE for the submission requirement

-- Finalists will be shortlisted, and the team members need to prepare a 5-minute presentation to the judging panel (plus 5-minute Q&A session) on 23 November 2018 (Saturday).
+- Finalists will be shortlisted, and the team members need to prepare a presentation to the judging panel.

 - Each team can only submit one entry.